 Whether you want to model Stonehenge or a backyard fire pit, the Rotate tool simplifies the work of placing copies around a center point.

 Tip: If you're not familiar with the Rotate tool, review the basics of rotating geometry in SketchUp.

 To rotate copies around a center point, follow these steps:

-- With the Select tool (), select the geometry you want to copy and rotate.
+- With the Select tool () or the Lasso Select tool (), select the geometry you want to copy and rotate.